-- For many people, keeping in touch by phone is a good way to overcome loneliness.
+- For many people, keeping in touch by phone is a good way to overcome loneliness and get regular social contact with others.
 Make sure you’re on the best tariff or call package.

 - Reach out to other people.
-You might not be the only one who feels lonely.
-If you enjoy doing something like going to the cinema or for a meal, try inviting someone to go with you.
+You are probably not the only one who feels lonely.
+If you enjoy doing something like going to the cinema or taking part in an online class, try taking the first step and inviting someone to do it with you.

 - Going out can be expensive.
 If you’re over 60, you may be entitled to discounts at cinemas, theatres, museums and more, so don’t forget to ask.
 Also make sure you are claiming all the benefits you are entitled to.
-Call us for a benefits check on 0800 319 6789.
+Call our Helpline on 0800 319 6789 for a free benefits check.

 Our factsheet How to stay socially connected has more information on where you can find opportunities to meet people and get involved in activities.